Go to AAD Home

 • Use a fragrance-free, hypoallergenic laundry detergent.

-If you need to wear a mask while you have a skin problem, gently apply a no sting barrier spray.
+7. Protect irritated skin.
+You can continue to wear a mask while you have a skin problem.
+Before you put on your mask, gently apply a no sting barrier film.
 This product adds a layer of protection, so your skin feels more comfortable.
 You can find this product online.

 Woman wearing face mask while shopping